Toronto

 For our students who are applying to universities, building a better foundational knowledge is key to success.
 This is achievable given the focus in our summer school, with only one single subject for the student.

-Toronto summer School 6
+Summer School Toronto 6

 4. One on One Attention: